 Santolo Odierna is a May 2016 graduate of the University of Connecticut School of Law and is admitted to the bar in the State of Connecticut, United States Court for the District of Connecticut, and the United States Tax Court.
 Odierna started his own firm as a part of the Connecticut Community Law Center in March 2017.
-He practices primarily in the area of family law, handling divorces, child custody, and child support cases.
-He also represents clients in other areas of civil law, including Chapter 7 bankruptcy, foreclosure defense, landlord/tenant, and federal and state tax debt resolution.
-He is a resident of Bloomfield, Connecticut, with his wife and their son.
+He is now an alumnus member of the CCLC and an Associate Attorney at Brown Paindiris & Scott, LLP in Glastonbury, CT.
+He continues to accept referrals from the CCLC for Chapter 7 bankruptcy.

 Lynn Marie Perry, a 2014 graduate of the University of Connecticut School of Law, has focused her practice on legal life planning, concentrating on families with dependent children and young adults.
 In law school, she worked with the Mediation Clinic and concentrated on access to justice issues.
 She has been a television producer and studio coordinator for more than 20 years and maintains a franchise services business.